Frequently asked questions about

 Kansas has a minimum loss ratio requirement of 60%.
 But under the terms of Kansas Statute 40-2, 193, this only applies to short-term coverage if any monthly administrative fees are excluded from the medical loss ratio calculation.

 S.B.199 was introduced in the Kansas Senate in February 2021.
-The bill calls for the language of Kansas Statute 40-2, 193 to be altered so that it aligns with the current federal rules.
+The bill called for the language of Kansas Statute 40-2, 193 to be altered so that it aligns with the current federal rules.

-The reference to six- to 12-month limits would be replaced with an initial term limit of under 12 months, and the current limit of no more than one renewal would be rewritten so that renewals could be allowed up to a total duration of 36 months.
+The reference to six- to 12-month limits would have been replaced with an initial term limit of under 12 months, and the current limit of no more than one renewal would have been rewritten so that renewals could be allowed up to a total duration of 36 months.

 - The North River Insurance Company